TynetEng/nigeria-state-list/README.md

-# nigeria-state-list comprises of all states in Nigeria with their local governement.
+# nigeria-state-list comprises all states in Nigeria with their local governement.